Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/05-access-control-lists.md

 ## Objective

-The objective of this phase was to implement basic traffic filtering between branch networks using extended ACLs.
+The objective of this phase was to implement controlled traffic filtering between branch networks using extended ACLs.

 This demonstrates how routers can be used to enforce security policy and control communication between departments while still allowing access to shared HQ resources.